data-nihilist/swish/README.md

 I'm using a postgresql database with an express web server.

     If you don't have a database to perform queries, refer to the `scratch.txt` file in the root.
 In there you'll see the step by step break down of how I've ingested all of the sample data to my database.
-    This can be treated as a boiler-plate approach to ingesting any/all data from provided it's coming from a .json file, and is an array of json objects.
+    This can be treated as a boiler-plate approach to ingesting any/all data provided it's coming from a .json file, and is an array of json objects.
 Null values are accounted for, as well.
+    Feel free to edit the schema of the Transaction object to fit your sample data - just be mindful of what you're treating as Strings/Integers/Floats! :)

 I'm most proud of my heat map plotting bet types, players, and listed swish_component_prob.
 I knew nothing about sports betting for this and now I feel like I'm starting to get it.